-Sleep Position for Children 12 months or younger: Every child who is under twelve months of age and receives care at a home child care premises must be placed for sleep in a manner consistent with the recommendations set out in the document entitled Joint Statement on Safe-Sleep Preventing Sudden Infant Deaths In Canada (Public Health Agency of Canada) unless the child's physician recommends otherwise in writing.
+Sleep Position for Children 12 months or younger

+Every child who is under twelve months of age and receives care at a home child care premises must be placed for sleep in a manner consistent with the recommendations set out in the document entitled Joint Statement on Safe-Sleep Preventing Sudden Infant Deaths In Canada (Public Health Agency of Canada).

-Parents must be advised of the Children's Village obligations under the CCEYA and this policy.
+Parents/guardians must be advised of the Agency's obligations under the CCEYA and this policy.
+Changes are only allowed if the child's physician has recommended otherwise and the recommendations must be in writing.

-Sleeping requirements for Children in Care: Parents must be advised of the following policy, with regards to children who regularly sleep on the premises:
+Sleeping requirements for Children in Care

+Parents/guardians must be advised of the following policy, with regards to children who regularly sleep on the premises:

-- Parents must be consulted on their child's sleeping arrangements at the time of intake and at any other appropriate time such as between homes or upon a parent's request. - The sleep environment and the proximity of the sleeping room to the provider must be approved by the Home Child Care Advisor and the parents. - Children must be assigned to individual cribs or cots.
-All cots or cribs must meet Canadian Safety Standards. - Sleeping children must receive periodic visual checks by the provider. - Frequency of visual checks will be determined by the parent, provider and child care advisor.
-All parties must be in agreement to the schedule of visual checks. - Visual checks require the provider to be physically present beside the child while the child is sleeping. - During visual checks the provider must look for indicators of distress or unusual behaviours. - There must be sufficient light to conduct the visual check. - Baby monitors or other electronic monitoring devices may be used but will not replace the requirement for physical visual checks. - Electronic monitoring devices, if used, must be checked daily to ensure they are in working order and able to detect sounds.
-Daily checks of monitors must be documented. - Baby monitors or electronic monitoring devices will not be supplied by CVOC. - Observances of any significant changes in a child's sleeping patterns or behaviours during sleep must be communicated to the parent and the home child care advisor. - Noted changes will/may result in adjustments to the manner in which the child is supervised during sleep. - All visual checks must be documented.
-The documentation should include the times of checks, the manner in which the checks are done and the results of the checks.
+- Parents/guardians must be consulted on their child's sleeping arrangements at the time of intake and at any other appropriate time such as between homes or upon a parent's/guardian's request. - The sleep environment and the proximity of the sleeping room to the Provider must be approved by the Child Care Advisor and the parents/guardians. - Children must be assigned to individual cribs or cots.
+All cots or cribs must meet Canadian Safety Standards. - Sleeping children must receive periodic visual checks by the Provider. - Frequency of visual checks will be determined by the parent/guardian, Provider and Child Care Advisor.
+All parties must be in agreement to the schedule of visual checks. - Visual checks require the Provider to be physically present beside the sleeping child. - During visual checks the Provider must look for indicators of distress or unusual behaviours. - There must be sufficient light to conduct the visual check. - Baby monitors or other electronic monitoring devices may be used but will not replace the requirement for physical visual checks.

+- Electronic monitoring devices, if used, must be checked daily to ensure they are in working order and able to detect sounds.
+Daily checks of monitors must be documented. - Baby monitors or electronic monitoring devices will not be supplied by CVOC. - Observances of any significant changes in a child's sleeping patterns or behaviours during sleep must be communicated to the parent/guardian and the Child Care Advisor. - Noted changes will/may result in adjustments to the manner in which the child is supervised during sleep. - All visual checks must be documented.
+The documentation should include the times of checks, the - Visual checks for children under 12 months of age must be documented using the Infant Sleep Check Chart.

-SECTION 5 NUTRITION
+SECTION 5: Nutrition